 Trainer checklist:

-Gamify your sessions to build urgency and fun.
+Gamified sessions are some of the most motivating fitness challenge ideas for groups.
 Set a task, such as 100 push-ups, 150 squats, or a 1k row, and have the group aim to complete it before the timer runs out.
 This injects urgency into the session and is one of the most motivating fitness challenge ideas for groups.

 How it works: